 The International Red Cross is coming to the ghetto.
 Yes, that kind of ghetto.
 The European ghettos that Jews were forced into during the horrific years of 1938-1945.
 There is overcrowding.
 There is stench.
 There is death.
 There is death everywhere, in fact.
-But the Red Cross is coming.

 The year is 1944.
 It is just over three years since the first trainload of deported Jews were forced into the ghetto/concentration camp in the fortress town of Terezin, 70 kilometers north of Prague.
 A place that the Germans called Theresienstadt.